 Issuance of Letter of Intent

 An LOI for the purchase/sale/lease of a commercial real estate parcel can be a very important part of the contract negotiation process and must be handled properly.
-Letters of Intent are often used to obtain preliminary agreement of the business terms (ex. purchase, rent, etc.) on a matter before full details are worked out and the drafting of the contract.
+LOIs are often used to obtain preliminary agreement of the business terms (ex. purchase, rent, etc.) on a matter before full details are worked out and the drafting of the contract.
 LOIs often will establish who the transaction will be between, the location of the property or space, a timeline, confidentiality of elements being negotiated and identifies how discussions shall proceed for negotiating and drafting of a formal binding agreement.

 LOIs may fix the main issues under discussion in written form and also clearly establish the rules which may be governing negotiations, such as confidentiality of information (confidentiality agreements).
 LOIs may also aid in cases where multiple bidders or buyers are involved and competing for the same property.